-If you want to use the low-calorie diet soups and shakes are now available to some people with diabetes in the NHS pilot type 2 diabetes remission programme.
+Low-calorie diet soups and shakes are now available to some people with diabetes in the NHS pilot type 2 diabetes remission programme.
 Lots of different companies sell them.
 These kinds of meal replacements can be expensive, may not work for everyone and there's not much evidence about how they work in the long-term.
 It's important you talk to your doctor before buying any of these – they will be able to give you more advice.

 It's best to get advice from your doctor so you can talk about what kind of diet might be right for you.
 Everyone's different and what works for one person, may not work for someone else.